myelintek/documentation/user/dataset.rst

 To create a database:

 #) Click on the *ADD* button in the dataset page.
-#) Choose the dataset type and fill in the fields:
+#) Select the dataset type and fill in the fields:

     #) *Empty Dataset* (create an empty dataset stored in the MLSteam system space):